 Comparison And Review Of Most Popular Healthcare Sharing Programs

 Even in a Nerd’s Eye View post, there isn’t enough space to give a thorough explanation of all the ins-and-outs of each player in this field.
-However, what follows is a summary and comparison of each of the four major programs, followed by a discussion of their risks, and then my thoughts on how we as advisors should approach the subject.
+However, what follows is a summary and comparison of each of the four major programs, followed by a discussion of their risks, and then my thoughts on how advisors should approach the subject.
 As you’ll see, given the differences amongst each, there generally isn’t one best healthcare sharing plan, as different programs or ministries are better for some needs than others.

 Nonetheless, the most popular healthcare sharing programs reviewed here include: